-- Embedding with Private permalink (without login): When this setting is selected Spiro Reports will generate a embed URL (within an iframe code) which will contain a big randomly generated private key (private link), making them secure and very hard (if not impossible) to guess.
+- Embedding with Private permalink (without login): When this setting is selected Spiro Reports will generate an embed URL (within an iframe code) which will contain a big randomly generated private key (private link), making them secure and very hard (if not impossible) to guess.
 Users can view the embedded report without logging in to Spiro Reports.
-Please do note that this option is available only in the premium and enterprise plans of Spiro Reports.

 - Embedding with Public Access: In case you want your embedded report to be accessible to all the users who visit your web page and do not require any random key based link generation or logging into Spiro Reports, you can use this access mode.

 3. What is the difference between the three embedding modes?